 BONUS TIP because I care about you so much!

 Order Your Groceries Online.

 Seriously.
 If you want to save even MORE time, find out if your local grocery store offers online ordering.
-I know most Walmart stores are, and even my local grocery stores are in my medium-small-ish town is offering it.
+I know since 2020, most, if not all, stores have offered grocery pickup and even delivery.

 I promise you, that extra $10 fee is worth it every single time.
 Plus, you won't end up with tons of impulse items in your cart like you would if you were shopping in the store.